WordPress

 Add to WooCommerce products (optional)

 To add waitlist forms to product pages, edit any product → scroll to the product description or short description → add the [waitlister] shortcode.
-Perfect for out-of-stock items.
+Perfect for out-of-stock items and pre-order notifications.

 [waitlister]